leesouthwart/riddle-me-this/README.md

 Multiple users can play the game at the same time in different browsers with no problems.

+The game can be found deployed at : https://riddle-me-this-app.herokuapp.com/

 ## UX

 This application has been created for people who want to play a simple, basic riddle game on their computer or phone.